jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 In this snippet, `tag(..)` is a passthru operation, in that it doesn't perform any special modifications, but just uses `reduce(..)` to splice/interleave `strings` and `values` together the same way an untagged string literal would have done.

+//TODO Kyle: OK to make it "pass-through" here?

 So what are some practical uses?
 There are many advanced ones that are beyond our scope to discuss here.
-But here's a simple idea that formats numbers as US dollars (sort of like basic localization):
+But here's a simple idea that formats numbers as U.S. dollars (sort of like basic localization):

 ```js
 function dollabillsyall(strings, ...values) {